 Though I tend to act a bit differently from time to time, anyone who's near to me knows that I don't try to be anything that I'm not.
 I simply am who I am.
 Of course, this happens to mean that I'm incredibly geeky, a bit bookwormish, and a hopeless dreamer with a twisted sense of humor.

-In fact, I'd probably describe my humor as what would happen when South Park, Family Guy and Monty Python all fused into a single sense of humor.
+In fact, I'd probably describe my humor as what would happen if South Park and Monty Python fused into a single sense of humor.
 In fact, many times I vault over the line of good taste without realizing it.
 It still gets laughs, mind you, but it does make for some awkward pauses at times.

 I'm a geek and a nerd.
 You can find me with my nose in a book or a video game quite often.
 As most people could tell you, I can geek out quite often and have been known to ramble on about little known facts (nerding out) often as well.